ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/add-config-file.md

 ###### <span class="icon-16-star"></span> Pro Tip

 One of the awesome things you can do in your `wedeploy.json` file is add environment variables.
-There are many ways to use these; one example is to serve a specific build folder.
+There are many ways to use these; one example is to serve a specific folder other than root.

 ```application/json
 {